typelevel/doobie/doc/src/main/tut/06-Checking.md

 - a parameter coercion that should always work but is not required to be supported by compliant drivers;
 - two column coercions that **are** supported by JDBC but are not recommended and can fail in some cases;
-- a column nullability mismatch, where a column is read into a non-`Option` type;
+- a column nullability mismatch, where a column that is *provably* nullable is read into a non-`Option` type;
 - and an unused column.

 Suggested fixes are given in terms of both JDBC and vendor-specific schema types and include known custom types like **doobie**'s enumerated `JdbcType`.
 Currently this is based on instantiated `Meta` instances, which is not ideal; hopefully in the next release the tooling will improve to support all instances in scope.